 Visiting The Blue Grotto and Faraglioni, the trio of sea giants

 When you get to Marina Grande, there are also plenty of options to book a small boat to see the fantastic illuminated caves of the Blue Grotto.
-This is, without doubt, the most famous attraction on Capri, together with sailing through the stunning towering rock formations of Faraglioni.
+This is, without doubt, the most famous attraction on Capri, together with sailing through Faraglioni’s stunning towering rock formations.

 From Marina Grande, there is a private jetty where you buy tickets for a boat tour in a small wooden row boat.
 The entrance fee to the Blue Grotto is around 18 euros per person, and it’s usual to tip your captain.